 Caatinga Biosphere Reserve

-The name "Caatinga" is a Tupi word meaning "white forest" or "white vegetation".
+Caatinga covers the largest semiarid region in Northeast Brazil.
+The name "Caatinga" is a Tupi word meaning "white forest" or "white vegetation."
 Caatinga is a xeric shrubland and thorn forest, which consists primarily of small, thorny trees that shed their leaves seasonally.

-The Caatinga Biosphere Reserve has been divided into 6 units.
+The Caatinga Biosphere Reserve has been divided into six units.